mayan-edms/Mayan-EDMS/docs/chapters/development.rst

 ``releases/python``
     Used by the continuous delivery system to trigger the build and release of a new Python package to PyPI.
-``releases/python``
-    Used by the continuous delivery system to trigger the build and release of a new Python package to PyPI.
 ``nightly``
     Used by the continuous delivery system to trigger the build and release of a new Docker image based on development code to the GitLab image